IVanIX49/translator/README.md

-Simple translator on django and ai
+Simple translator on django with ai